Schema and Statement Evolution with Confluent Cloud for Apache Flink

 latestOffsetsTimestamp:

-This strategy enables you to evolve statements arbitrarily with exactly-once semantics across the update, if and only if the statement is “stateless”, which mean that every output message is affected by a single input message.
-The following statements are common example of “stateless” statements:
+This strategy enables you to evolve statements arbitrarily with exactly-once semantics across the update, if and only if the statement is “stateless”, which means that a single input message produces every output message.
+The following statements are common examples of stateless statements:

 • Filters